Ravenbrook/mps/procedure/review.rst

 5.4.
 Review Checking
 --------------------

-[Sourced from [MM-proc.review.check]_ and needs updating.
-RB 2023-01-21]

 _`.check`: The *checking procedure* should be executed by each individual `.role.checker`_ alone, carrying out their assigned checking roles (`.role.check`_) without conferring with other checkers.
-The purpose of checking is to find `major defects`_ not found by other checkers.

-[Note: not all issues are local to a line.
-RB 2023-01-21]

-[This text was in the phase section and might need to be incorporated here:

-   The checking phase has a recommended time or rate, but checkers have instructions to deviate from that whenever individual availability, role, or situation dictates, in order to increase productivity.

-   The objective of individual checking is to identify a maximum of unique major issues which no other checker will bring to the logging meeting.
-To do this each checker should have at least one special "checking role".
+The purpose of checking is to find unique `major defects`_ that no other checker will bring to `.log`_.

-RB 2023-01-23]

 5.4.1.
 Start
 ............

-_`.check.doc`: Ensure that you have all the relevant documents.
+_`.check.doc`: Ensure that you have all the documents you need to perform your checking role (`.role.check`_).

-_`.check.ask`: Ask the review leader if you have any questions about checking procedure.
+_`.check.ask`: Ask `.role.leader`_ if you have any questions about checking.

+[Insert instructions for how to apply the GitHub review tool.

+- Press the "Start a review" button here?
+- Avoid looking at diffs.
+- Can issues be noted in GitHub without interrupting other checkers?

+RB 2023-01-29]

 5.4.2.
 Checking
 ...............

-_`.check.source`: First, read any source documents.
-Review is not directed at finding defects in source documents, but any found are a bonus.
-They will be improvement suggestions (see class.imp [To what does this refer?
-RB 2023-01-21]).
-Do not waste too much time finding defects in source documents.
+_`.check.source`: Read `.doc.source`_ for your `.role.check`_.

+- Don't spend time searching for defects in `.doc.source`_.
+If you happen to find any, that's a bonus.
+Note them for logging as `.class.imp`_.

-_`.check.rule`: Ensure that you are familiar with all rule sets or check lists.
+_`.check.rule`: Ensure that you know `.doc.rules`_ and `.doc.check`_.

+- If they've changed since you last read them, study and understand the changes.

-_`.check.role`: Ensure that you know and keep in mind the roles you have been assigned.
+_`.check.role`: Ensure that you know `.role.check`_ and keep it in mind as you check.

-_`.check.product`: Read through the product document (or documents) in the order specified.
-Remember to read the product documents in reverse order if you were assigned `.role.check.backwards`_ during `.ko.role`_.
+_`.check.product`: Check `.doc.product`_.

+_`.check.rate`: Try to check at the planned checking rate (`.plan.time`_).
+Do not rush.
+Slower is usually better.
+Control your attention.

-_`.check.major`: Concentrate on finding `major defects`_; this is of primary importance.
+_`.check.major`: Concentrate on finding `major defects`_.

 _`.check.max`: Find as many issues as possible to help the author.

 _`.check.note`: Note all issues; you need not log them later.

-_`.check.rough`: Your log can be rough; concentrate on finding issues.
+_`.check.rough`: Your notes can be rough.  `.check.major`_.

+- Do not spend time making your issues neat and clear or even putting them in exactly the right place.
+Save that for `.log`_.
+Search for more issues.  `.check.major`_!

+_`.check.trouble`: Consult `.role.leader`_ if you're having trouble:

+- you have questions
-_`.check.trouble`: Consult the leader if you have any questions, or if you are finding too many or too few issues.
+- you are finding too many or too few issues

-_`.check.class`: Classify each issue you find according to `.class`_.
+_`.check.class`: Classify each issue you find (`.class`_).

 5.4.3.
 End
 ..........

-_`.check.record`: At the end of checking, record (for each product document):
+_`.check.record`: At the end of checking, record

-- How many defects were found, by class (see `.check.class`_);
+- how many issues you found, by class (see `.check.class`_)

-- How long was actually spent;
+- how long you actually spent checking

-- How much of the product document was actually checked;
+- how much of the product document you actually checked

-- Any problems encountered.
+- any problems encountered

+[This record should probably go in the GitHub overall review comment.
+RB 2023-01-29]

 5.5.
 Review Logging